Here you will find more information about this and previous phases of consultation.

 A public comment period (January 2016) for the Environmental Assessment Review sought feedback on Project Definition and Key Areas of Study document.

 The Ministry submitted its Application for Environmental Assessment Certificate in August 2016.
 The certificate is required before any work can be undertaken on the proposed project.
 The B.C.
-Environmental Assessment Office held three open houses in August/September 2016 and are currently taking submissions form the public on the Project’s application.
-The public comment period will end on October 3, 2016.
+Environmental Assessment Office held three open houses in August/September 2016 and received submissions from the public on the Project’s application from August 3, 2016 to October 3, 2016.